minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 In the fourth hypothesis, the effect of contributions on voting behavior is stated to be more significant for Republican representatives than for Democratic representatives.
-To check whether this might be the case I fixed not only year but also party in the two way fixed effects LPM and Logit models.
+To check whether this might be the case I fixed not only year but also party in the two way fixed effects LPM and logit models.
 The results in
-@party in the appendix show that the effect of anti- and pro- ocontribution does not change from the baseline LPM model without fixed effects, and the significance of these coefficients does not decrease either.
+@party in the appendix show that the effect of anti- and pro- contribution does not change from the baseline LPM model without fixed effects, and the significance of these coefficients does not decrease either.
 When applying the conditional logit regression, on the other hand, the effects of contributions